YohannesSe/Machine-Learning_Models_Projects/model-card.md

 ## Authors

-Created by [Your Name] using Azure ML Designer.
+Created by Yohannes Setotaw using Azure ML Designer.

 ---